-The Department of the Attorney General generally announces its Request For Proposals (RFP) at the beginning of each fiscal year.
-However, in the past two years the RFP's have been announced in the latter part of August due to staff changeover and ensuring compliance with the new provisions in the VAWA Reauthorization Act 2005.
-The RFP process itself is in accord with the State's procurement administrative rules.
+The Department of the Attorney General intends to announce the Recovery Act STOP Formula Grant solicitation for the Request For Proposals for victims services (RFP in July 2009; contracts are expected to begin September 2009 upon notice to proceed.
+Solicitations for the criminal justice agencies are expected to be announced sometime in August 2009 and contracts executed by October 2009.
+The RFP for victim services is in accord with the State's procurement administrative rules.
 The award process requires applicants to identify and address in their proposals the degree of need and availability of resources for domestic violence and sexual assault victims.
-The project activities must describe the anticipated impact on the target population and geographic area, with priority given to those areas of greatest need or most lacking in essential services.
-Further, state and local criminal justice applicants are required to provide documentation to the Department to show they have consulted with local victim service programs during the course of developing their grant applications in order to ensure that the proposed services, activities and equipment acquisitions are designed to promote the safety, confidentiality, and economic independence of victims of domestic violence, sexual assault, stalking, and dating violence.
-Overall, the allocations meet the required 25 percent each to law enforcement and prosecutor agencies, 30 percent to non-governmental victim service agencies, of which at least 10% is set aside for linguistic and culturally specific services, and 5 percent to the Judiciary.
-Federal funds received shall be used to supplement, not supplant, non-Federal funds that would otherwise be available for activities described in the VAWA 2005.
-The relatively small amount of funding available under the STOP grant has made equitable distribution on a geographic basis particularly challenging for victim service providers in the rural areas, and use of the discretionary VAWA Rural DV Grant has been a partial solution to this issue.
+The project activities must describe the anticipated impact on the target population and geographic area, with priority given to those areas of greatest need of staffing and at risk of reducing or losing essential services.
+State and local criminal justice applicants are required to provide documentation to the Department to show they have consulted with local victim service programs during the course of developing their grant applications in order to ensure that the proposed services, activities and equipment acquisitions are designed to promote the safety, confidentiality, and economic independence of victims of domestic violence, sexual assault, stalking, and dating violence.

-C. Implementation Plan Efforts with STOP Funds
+B. Implementation Plan Efforts with STOP Funds

-The following Tables 15-20 show the specific funding for the STOP Formula Grant funds for FY 2001 through 2006.
+The following Tables 15-20 show the award amount for the STOP Formula Grant funds for FY 2001 through 2007.
 In its October 12, 2007 meeting, the VAWA State Planning Committee reaffirmed the current priorities described above and expanded the priorities for law enforcement for the FY 2006 and FY 2007 STOP funds.
-Subgrants for FY 2006 funds were awarded to prosecutors, law enforcement, and the courts.
-The Department of the Attorney General is currently in the process of soliciting Request for Proposals for the victim services allocation; contract start date is targeted for December 1, 2007.
-With the exception of FY 2002 funds, the STOP grants to Hawaii (along with other states and territories) have been generally decreasing, from a high point in FY 2002 of \$1,023,000 to \$985,368 for FY 2006.
+Subgrants for FY 2007 funds were awarded to prosecutors, law enforcement, and the courts.
+The Department of the Attorney General is currently in the process of soliciting Request for Proposals for the discretionary portion of the 2007 STOP award and the FY 2008 STOP award; contract start date is targeted for July 1, 2009.

 All of the priority areas have been addressed under the STOP funds, as well as the two special priority areas established by the VPC (Multi-Disciplinary Training and Outreach to Underserved), which have also been funded.
 For each of these funding years, at least three of the projects have addressed multi-disciplinary training among governmental and private sector agencies, and at least two projects have addressed outreach and increased accessibility to domestic and/or sexual violence victims.
+The VPC has added a third special priority to include coordination of systems' response, which supports and promotes a coordinated, managed systems (law enforcement, prosecutorial, courts, victims services) response, including coordinated system advocacy and services for victims of domestic violence, dating violence, sexual assault, and stalking.

-&lt;sup>15 The Department of the Attorney General is currently in the process of soliciting a Request For Proposals to expend the 2006 STOP Formula Grant funds for victim services.
-The contract start date is December 1, 2007 or upon official notice to proceed.
-A request to extend the 2006 STOP Formula Grant will be made to OVW at the appropriate time.
+17 The Department of the Attorney General is currently in the process of soliciting a Request For Proposals to expend the 2008 STOP Formula Grant funds for victim services; additional funds from previous solicitations will become available under this RFP.
+The contract start date is expected to be July 1, 2009 or upon official notice to proceed.